DevExpress/dotnet-eud/interface-elements-for-web/articles/scheduler/appointment-management/make-a-series-of-recurring-appointments.md

 ## <a name="recurrencepattern"/>Recurrence Pattern
 The recurrence pattern contains information on appointment recurrence (a start date and time of the recurrence series and a rule according to which a series is repeated).

--- "a start date and time of the recurrence series and a rule according to which a series is repeated" What are you trying to say here?

 You can create and edit an appointment's recurrence pattern in the standard [Edit Appointment](edit-an-appointment.md) dialog by selecting the **Recurrence** check box.
 The image below demonstrates the the usual appearance of the **Edit Appointment** dialog's recurrence section.

 ![EditAppRecurrence](../../../images/app-reminders.png)